555Russich/proxy_master/README.md

-This module provide asynchronously scrapping a bunch of `http`, `https`, `socks4`, `socks5` proxies from websites such as:
+This module provide asynchronously scraping a bunch of `http`, `https`, `socks4`, `socks5` proxies from websites such as:
 1) [free-proxy-list.net](https://free-proxy-list.net)
 2) [geonode.com](https://geonode.com)
 3) [hidemy.name](https://hidemy.name)

-Just now proxy-master scrapped `23265 proxies` from websites above.
+Just now proxy-master scraped `23265 proxies` from websites above.
 Count of unique by ip:port is `18383`, but some servers support different protocols.

 > I add more websites to scrap from time to time, **BUT** looking for help and advices